psycopg/psycopg2/doc/cursor.rst

         :exc:`ProgrammingError` is raised and the cursor position is not changed.

-        .. todo:: dbapi says should have been IndexError...
+        .. todo:: DB API says should have been IndexError...

         The method can be used both for client-side cursors and server-side (named) cursors.